-Executive Summary
+TECHNICAL REPORT - Executive Summary

 Neurological conditions and injuries affect millions of Americans each year, taking a tremendous toll on patients, families, and caregivers.
-For example, strokes are the fifth leading cause of death in the United States and cost billions of dollars in treatment, rehabilitation, and lost wages.
-Similarly, Alzheimer's disease, the most common form of dementia, is the fifth leading cause of death for adults aged 65 to 85, with costs expected to rise to nearly \$500 billion annually by 2040.
+For example, strokes are the fifth-leading cause of death in the United States and cost billions of dollars in treatment, rehabilitation, and lost wages.
+Similarly, Alzheimer's disease, the most common form of dementia, is the fifth-leading cause of death for adults aged 65 to 85, with costs expected to rise to nearly \$500 billion annually by 2040.

-The Neurology portfolio currently has 18 endorsed measures for neurological conditions addressing diagnosis, treatments, and procedures.
-The portfolio contains 16 measures for stroke which include six measures that are NQF-endorsed with reserve status, and two for dementia.
+The Neurology portfolio currently contains 18 endorsed measures for neurological conditions addressing diagnosis, treatments, and procedures.
+The portfolio contains 16 measures for stroke, which include six measures that are NQF-endorsed with reserve status, and two for dementia.
 Appendix B details the full portfolio of NQF-endorsed neurological measures.

-For this project, the Neurology Standing Committee evaluated one maintenance eMeasure against NQF's evaluation criteria under review.
+For this project, the Neurology Standing Committee endorsed one maintenance eMeasure against NQF's evaluation criteria.

-• 2872e Dementia: Cognitive Assessment (PCPI Foundation)
+• 2872e Dementia: Cognitive Assessment (Physician Consortium for Performance Improvement (PCPI) Foundation)